Monitor HTTP Load Balancer

 -

-An HTTP load balancer with one or more security features enabled.
+An HTTP load balancer configured for an application.
 If you do not have an HTTP load balancer, see Create HTTP Load Balancer.
-See App Security and Advanced Security for information on enabling various security features.

 Monitor Load Balancer